fraterrisus/dragonwars-crack/doc/Board Events.md

 1. `[0483]` (12,12) You fill the Cup `{59:0488}`.
 Set item flag `0x1` .

 1. `[0509]` You use one of the hammer parts.
-If you have all three parts (Rocks, Laces, Handle), drop them and pick up the Crude Hammer.
+If you have all three parts (Rocks, Laces, Handle), drop them and pick up the Crude Hammer; read paragraph #49.
 Otherwise, you're still missing something `{59:0558}`.

 1. `[058a]` Gate-and-set `![b9,01]` to break your chains `{59:059d}`.
 Set board flag `0x1` (**purpose unknown**).
 Drop the Hammer and all the Chains, then clear status bit `0x2` from everyone in the party.